jaxgeller/uber.js/readme.md

-## This does not use the official api
+## This does not use the official api, it is a library for interfacing with the actual app.
-This is a library that gives access to the actuall app.
-IE you can book and cancel rides, etc.
+How is this different from the official api?
+This allows you to do everything the app does, it's not limited.

 If you are looking for the official api, check out uber's api.